-- To enable candidates to acquire knowledge, information and develop an understanding of facts, terms, concepts, conventions, trends, principles, generalisations, assumptions, hypothesis, problems, processes etc. in economics. - To acquaint candidates with tools of economic analysis. - 3.
-To develop an understanding of important economic problems. - To acquaint candidates with the main institutions through which the productive process is carried out. - To develop an understanding of the role of institutions in the functioning of an economy. - To enable candidates to compare their own economic structure with that of the other areas of the world.
+- 1. To enable candidates to acquire knowledge, information and develop an understanding of facts, terms, concepts, conventions, trends, principles, generalisations, assumptions, hypothesis, problems, processes etc. in economics. - 2.
+To acquaint candidates with tools of economic analysis. - 3.
+To develop an understanding of important economic problems. - To acquaint candidates with the main institutions through which the productive process is carried out. - 5.
+To develop an understanding of the role of institutions in the functioning of an economy.